adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_3.md

 ## 5 Rocket league Tips For Silver Or Golds

-Welcome back to the rocket league guide (part 3) to start of I will show you the latests guide!!
+Welcome back to the rocket league guide (part 3) to start of I will show you the latest guide!!
 [The Rocket League Guide(Part #2)](https://adrianrubio.org/posts/The_Rocket_League_Guide_part_2/)
 Well shall we get straight into it.